“Cean turned and lifted her head briefly in farewell as she rode away beside Lonzo in the ox-cart…”

 On the 1934 Pulitzer Prize Decision

 The 1934 Novel Jury did not come to a unanimous decision.
-First they recommended A Watch in the Night by Helen C. White, followed by Lamb in His Bosom by Caroline Miller, and in third place, No More Sea by Wilson Follett.
-The Board of the Pulitzer Prize chose Lamb in His Bosom instead.
-They braced themselves for what could have been yet another public scandal, but fortunately for them it never came.
+First, they recommended a historical novel entitled A Watch in the Night by Helen C. White, followed by a runner-up, Lamb in His Bosom by Caroline Miller, and in third place came No More Sea by Wilson Follett.
+Disregarding the jury’s top choice, the Pulitzer Advisory Board chose Lamb in His Bosom instead.
+Frank Fackenthal understandably braced himself for what could have been yet another public scandal, but fortunately it never came.
+Fackenthal wrote a concerned memorandum to President Nicholas Murray Butler stating: “I am pretty sure we are in for a storm over the Pulitzer Prizes… we ask some literary men to read, for instance, a hundred or more novels in order to render an opinion concerning them, only to have their opinions disregarded by men whose training is not in the literary field.”
+In response, President Butler simply said: “I’m sorry, but there is no help for it.
+The Advisory Board is its own master.”

-On a final note, in 1934 the Pulitzer Prizes faced a public scandal in the Drama category.
-The board decided to over-rule the Jury’s selection of Maxwell Anderson’s play, Mary of Scotland.
-In response, the Jurors denounced the Pulitzer both in print and radio.
-It was just one moment among many in which tensions between the board and juries spilled over into the press (the most recent as of the time of this writing was in 2012 for the Fiction category).
+As a final note, in 1934 the Pulitzer Prizes faced a public scandal in the Drama category.
+The Board decided to over-rule the Jury’s selection of Maxwell Anderson’s play, Mary of Scotland.
+In response, the Jurors denounced the Pulitzer Prizes both in print and radio.
+It was just one moment among many in which tensions between the Board and jury spilled over into the press (a similar circumstance most recently occurred in 2012 in the Fiction category).

 Who Is Caroline Miller?